 Lindsey E. Hardegree

-As Executive Director, Lindsey is responsible for leadership and management of the Episcopal Community Foundation for Middle and North Georgia, including developing and implementing annual and planned giving campaigns, board and volunteer management, grant administration, overseeing communications, and day to day operations.
+Lindsey Hardegree is the Executive Director of the Episcopal Community Foundation for Midde and North Georgia.
+She is responsible for leadership and management of the organization, including developing and implementing annual and planned giving campaigns, board and volunteer management, grant administration, overseeing communications, and day to day operations.

 Prior to joining ECF, Lindsey served as the first Development Director for the Atlanta BeltLine Partnership and as Special Events & Board Manager for the Alliance Theatre.
-Lindsey is committed to growing a strong nonprofit sector, and is Co-Chair for the 2017 YNPN National Conference.
-As an involved member in Atlanta's nonprofit community, Lindsey serves as a member of the Cathedral Chapter (Board of Trustees) for the Cathedral of St. Philip, as Member Recruitment Co-Chair on the Board of Directors for the Association of Fundraising Professionals – Greater Atlanta Chapter, and volunteers with the Junior League of Atlanta, LEAD Atlanta, the Metro Atlanta Chamber's ATLeaders Young Professionals Council, and the United Way of Greater Atlanta.
-She was the Founding Board Chair for the Young Nonprofit Professionals Network of Atlanta (YNPN Atlanta), and previously served on the boards of YNPN Atlanta, the 1873 Society Club of the Atlanta Humane Society, C4 Atlanta, and the Young Professional Leaders Advisory Board for the United Way of Greater Atlanta.
+Lindsey is committed to growing a strong nonprofit sector, and recently served as Co-Chair for the 2017 Young Nonprofit Professionals Network (YNPN) National Conference.
+As an involved member in Atlanta's nonprofit community, Lindsey serves as Vice President of Membership Services for the Association of Fundraising Professionals – Greater Atlanta Chapter.
+She also volunteers with the Junior League of Atlanta, Leadership Buckhead, and LEAD Atlanta, and is very active at her church, the Cathedral of St. Philip (Cathedral Chapter/Vestry Class of 2017).
+She was the Founding Board Chair for YNPN Atlanta, and previously served on the boards of the 1873 Society Club of the Atlanta Humane Society, C4 Atlanta, and the Young Professional Leaders Advisory Board for the United Way of Greater Atlanta.

-Lindsey earned her BA in both English and theatre from Wake Forest University and her MFA in performing arts management from the University of North Carolina School of the Arts.
+Lindsey earned her BA in both English and theatre from Wake Forest University, her MFA in performing arts management from the University of North Carolina School of the Arts, and a Certificate in Theology and the Arts from Fuller Theological Seminary.
 She is currently pursuing a Master of Theological Studies at Nashotah House Theological Seminary via their hybrid distance program.
-When she’s not busy working or volunteering, Lindsey enjoys reading voraciously, baking and cooking (and teaching herself to "put up" her findings from the Peachtree Road Farmers Market), drinking a good cup of coffee, and experiencing the arts and culture community in Atlanta.
+When she’s not busy working or volunteering, Lindsey enjoys reading voraciously, being a bit geeky (including Star Wars, Harry Potter, and The Sims), baking and cooking, drinking a good cup of coffee, and experiencing the arts and culture community in Atlanta.

 ECF Assistant and Associate Director for Administration/Benefits (Bishop’s Staff)